urbit/docs/tutorials/arvo/cli-tutorial.md

 Gall is the vane that handles userspace apps.

-#### dojo

-dojo is the first CLI app you encounter when you boot your ship and one you should already be quite familiar with if you are reading this tutorial.

 #### `%hood`

 `%hood` is a Gall app that mediates interactions between other Gall apps and